 The globalization of science still faces many obstacles, however.
 For instance, the United States current visa and export regulations are rooted in 1950s policy, reportedly hampering the flow of foreign experts into the country while also limiting or barring scientific publication or exportation that could constitute a national security threat [source: Kaplan].
 Critics charge that this and similar regulations pose a serious obstacle to the kind of positive scientific sharing that SWB represents.

-Explore the links on the next page to learn even more about Scientists Without Borders and many of the problems it seeks to solve.
+Explore the links below to learn even more about Scientists Without Borders and many of the problems it seeks to solve.

 - Kaplan, Karen.
 "Scientists without borders."
 Nature.
 Feb.
 4, 2009.
 (July 13, 2009)http://www.nature.com/naturejobs/2009/090205/full/nj7230-752b.html